 Electric motors are used in large numbers in many industrial environments to perform a wide array of tasks and functions such as turning shafts or driving pumps and fans.
-Depending on the mission profile and control technique, various types of motors including universal, brushed or brushless DC motors as well as single-phase and three-phase induction motors can be used.
+Depending on the mission profile and control technique, various types of motors can be used, including universal, brushed or brushless DC motors as well as single-phase and three-phase induction motors.
 The performance of the overall electro-mechanical system made by the motor and the associated driving circuitry – commonly referred to as a drive or inverter – depends on the motor control technique as it is a decisive factor in enabling accurate speed, torque and position control.

 Additionally, ST provides an extensive portfolio of high-performance operational amplifiers and comparators, switching and linear regulators and MEMS inertial and environmental sensors – to enable predictive maintenance – and a comprehensive range of software and hardware evaluation tools to help reduce development time and cost.